cameronobrien/BroadsideBot/README.md

 * Python 3.6+
 * Pip
-* VirtualEnv installed from Pip
+* VirtualEnv installed from Pip (and virtualenvwrapper for ease of use, ideally)
 * A Discord account to register for your bot
 * A SQLite Version of the Eve Static Data Export (SDE), if you intend to use the EVE features